Berk000x/Valorant-Aim-Assist/README.md

 ## 📋 Overview
-This is a minimal aim assist implementation written in C. It uses low-level mouse hook to slow down your mouse when a target appears in your crosshair, helping you stay accurate and avoid missing shots.
+This is a minimal Aim assist implementation written in C, also known as sticky/magnetic aim.
+It uses low-level mouse hook to slow down your mouse when a target appears in your crosshair, helping you stay accurate and avoid missing shots.

 ## 💻 How SetWindowsHookEx() Works in Valorant
 Returning true in the mouse hook callback will block mouse movement inputs.
 However since Vanguard also hooks this function, it calls CallNextHookEx() after calling the function, preventing us from being able to return anything ourselves.